kyverno/kyverno/test/conformance/kuttl/verify-manifests/multi-signatures/README.md

 ## Description

-This test verifies the manifests signatures, two signatures are expected to be valid.
+This test creates a policy to verify manifests signatures.
+The policy specifies that two signatures are expected to be valid.

+## Expected Behavior

+Resource with no signature should be rejected.
+Resource with one signature should be rejected.
+Resource with two signatures should be accepted.